jakepic1/jakepic1.github.io/designing_systems.md

 _April 2022_

-“Software architecture” is an odd term, because “architecture” implies that you’re building something inorganic, like a skyscraper.
+“Software architecture” is an odd term, because it implies that you’re building something inorganic, like a skyscraper.
 But as Fred Brooks [observed](https://en.wikipedia.org/wiki/No_Silver_Bullet) in 1986, the best software systems aren’t _built_ so much as they’re _grown_.
 He recommended rapid prototyping to refine the requirements, then a certain amount of design to get the boundaries right, and filling in the implementation using incremental development.
 His argument was that software is too complex to specify every detail from the start.

 This was true in Brooks’ day, and it’s even more true now.
 In a startup, or even a new project at a big company, you never have all the information.
 You may have an idea of what the product needs to do initially, and an even more vague idea of what it needs to do in the future.
 But without knowing every future product requirement, it’s impossible to avoid some amount of incremental development, so you might as well embrace it.
 And even if you know _exactly_ what the software needs to do, it’s incredibly difficult to architect any non-trivial system ahead of time.